 The Vihara employs only minimum number of workers and all residents are expected to shoulder the daily maintenance workload.
 This is different from certain meditation centres which run regular retreats where retreatants (‘yogis’) are expected to meditate all the time and not do any work.

-The food in the Vihara is mostly obtained from alms round, while some are offered at the Vihara.
+The food in the Vihara is mostly (1) offered at the Vihara by devotees and (2) very simple food prepared by kitchen helper.
 Those with specific food needs may face difficulty with what the Vihara can offer.

 The Vihara being a forest monastery is remote from major towns and so has limited access to medical facilities.
 Intending residents who need regular medical treatment may find the Vihara unsuitable.